 We are a Texas-based nonprofit dedicated to providing a public resource of reliable information about the health, environmental and ethical implications of using and consuming animals.
 We also cover a number of important and related topics, including the role of human population growth in exacerbating current environmental challenges.

 We focus primarily on creating short informational video presentations, interviewing experts, and writing articles.
-We provide the underlying sources and studies referenced in the presentations and articles.
-All of our content on this website is free to share publicly for non-commercial purposes (for more, please see “Ownership and Republishing” in our Terms and Use Agreement linked in the footer below).
+We provide the underlying sources and studies referenced in all of our presentations and articles.
+The content on this website is free to share publicly for non-commercial purposes (for more, please see “Ownership and Republishing” in our Terms and Use Agreement linked in the footer below).

 We are also working hard on a documentary film on the critical environmental challenges that our world will face in the short-term (over the next few decades).
 Our goal is to complete and release this film in early 2018.